macleanl3vin/PlatformVue/README.md

   - Provide real-time updates and improved data storage.

 Throughout the project, various technologies such as Replit, Figma, Vue, VueFire, and Google Cloud Firestore are employed.
 The project aims to create a user-friendly platform for teachers while showcasing software development skills and principles, including responsive design, data-driven approaches, component-based architecture, and integration with serverless databases.

+- HTML/CSS
+  - Used to define the structure of the web content, CSS styles and designs the appearance of the content.
+- JavaScript
+  - Adds interactivity and dynamic behavior to the web page.
+- Vue JS
+  - Framework used to build the user interface with reactive components.
+- Firebase/Firestore
+  - Serves as the real-time cloud database, storing and syncing data for my website.
+  - Enables dynamic content updates and efficent data management.

 # How does it work?
 ![undefined-high](https://github.com/macleanl3vin/PlatformVue/assets/91438214/87122792-c6ca-4f98-9f3a-d58b3ea9ff1b)